 Open Thuki.
 It appears in your menu bar.

-On first launch macOS asks for two permissions.
+macOS also asks for two permissions on first launch.
 Accessibility powers the global shortcut that summons Thuki from any app.
 Screen Recording powers the /screen command.
 Grant both once; they persist.

 Prefer to build from source?
 You need Bun and Rust: clone the repo, run bun install, then bun run dev.